vdsabev/var/README.md

     npm install var

+Then create a file named `env.json` in your root folder, or if you want a different path for your configuration file, you can set it via the `ENV_VAR_CONFIG_FILE` environment variable.

-Then create a file named **env.json** in your root folder.
-It will contain default values and simple validation rules for your environment variables. **Any environment variables defined prior to reading the env.json file will take precedence**, but will be converted and validated according to the corresponding type inferred from the **env.json** file.
+Your configuration contains default values and simple validation rules for your environment variables. **Any environment variables defined prior to reading `env.json` will take precedence**, but will be converted and validated according to the corresponding type defined in `env.json`.

-Finally, just require the package, assign it to a variable and use that instead of **process.env**:
+Finally, just require the package, assign it to a variable and use that instead of `process.env`:

     var env = require('var');

-**Any variables that aren't defined in process.env will receive the raw, unparsed value from the env.json file**.
-This allows you, among other things, to set node-specific variables like **NODE_ENV** (useful in **Express**) or **TZ** from **env.json**.
+**Any variables that aren't defined in process.env will receive the raw, unparsed value from `env.json`**.
+This allows you, among other things, to set node-specific variables like `NODE_ENV` (useful in `Express`) or `TZ` from `env.json`.

-**Warning:** **process.env** can only hold string values.
-That's the very reason this package exists.
+**Warning:** `process.env` can only hold string values.
+That's the main reason this package exists.

 **Warning:** some Node hosting providers don't support using spaces in environment variables through their web interface.
-You are free to use spaces in **env.json** though.
+You are free to use spaces in `env.json` though.

 Supported types
 ===============